VishalSrikanth16/HSN_Code_Validator/README.md

 This project is an AI-powered agent built using Google's Agent Development Kit (ADK) that provides quick information about HSN (Harmonized System of Nomenclature) codes.
 Users can query by either an HSN code or a product/service description, and the agent returns matching HSN codes and their descriptions.
 It supports GST-related lookups for tax classification purposes.
 The agent reads HSN data from an Excel file (HSN_SAC.xlsx), processes it into a searchable format, and responds intelligently based on user queries.

+## Content
+* Features
+* Project Structure
+* Setup Intructions and Installation
+* Usage
+* Licence

 ## Features:

 * Lookup HSN code descriptions by exact HSN code.
 * Search HSN codes by partial or full product/service descriptions.
-*Handles missing or incomplete data gracefully.
+* Handles missing or incomplete data gracefully.
-*Built on Google ADK with the Gemini language model.
+* Built on Google ADK with the Gemini language model.
-*Fast and efficient in-memory data lookup.
+* Fast and efficient in-memory data lookup.
-*Designed as a reusable agent for integration or deployment.
+* Designed as a reusable agent for integration or deployment.

 Project Structure:
 ```